About Recycle Rewards

 Recycle Rewards provides Tasmanian charities, community groups, environmental groups, sporting clubs and educational organisations new ways to raise funds.

-• Not-for-profit groups can apply to become a Donation Partner and receive refund donations from the community.
+• Eligible groups and organisations can register as a Donation Partner and receive refunds from the community

-• Groups and organisations can host a container collection drive for the public to drop off eligible containers.
+• Groups and organisations can host a container collection drive or set up a donation point for the public to drop off eligible drink containers.

 This will encourage more community participation and education around recycling while ensuring households, local clubs and groups can share in the cash benefits of recycling their used cans, bottles and cartons.